q-centrix/rugular/README.md

 ## Building the app

-To build a minified version of your app in the ``/dist`` folder execute:
+To build a minified version of your app in the ``dist`` folder execute:

 ```bash
 rugular build